-Fact: The average US adult spends 2 hours, 55 minutes per day on a smartphone in 2019, and about 90 percent of that time is spent in mobile applications.
+Fact: The average US adult spent 2 hours, 55 minutes per day on a smartphone in 2019, and about 90 percent of that time was spent in mobile applications.

 A mobile-friendly website is a must, but that’s just the tip of the mobile iceberg.
 Financial companies can develop branded mobile apps that attract users by providing real value.
 A good example is Bank of America and its Face Retirement app, which visually demonstrating retirement to users and generated 8.8 million impressions on Facebook and Twitter.